 Cooking for two?
 Don’t need leftovers?
 These Peanut, Pork and Zucchini Lettuce Wraps are perfectly portioned for a pair are are sure to be easy on the wallet!

 Are you holding-on to the last bit of Summer like I am?
 I really, REALLY do not want summer to end.
 I am going to miss running into the lake on a hot summer’s day with my dog and drinking beers trail-side.
 I’ll miss late evenings on the patio illuminated by the garden lights.
 I’ll even miss the endless hours on the highway dancing in my seat to a healthy mix of Weezer, Justin Bieber and Boston. #NoShame

 The good thing about this time of year is the Summer Harvest.
 Late summer calls for nearly all the veggies in our garden to be ripe.
 Like everyone else, I am having trouble figuring out what the heck to do with all the monstrous zucchini that keep popping-up.
 Thankfully, zucchini are super versatile and are the perfect mix-in to bulk-up nearly any meal!
 Plus – this dish is crowned with a healthy amount of peanuts which TRULY elevates the dish.

 My friends and I have fell in love lettuce wraps.
 I think they are so much fun to eat!
-Maybe it’s because I even ate pizza with utensils growing-up that these Pork and Zucchini Lettuce Wraps are ultra-fun.
+Maybe it’s because I even ate pizza with utensils growing-up that these Peanut, Pork and Zucchini Lettuce Wraps are ultra-fun.
 Whatever the reason, I like letting my hair down (so to speak) and getting a bit messy with my dinner.
 The saving grace of this messy dinner is it is perfectly portioned for two, meaning no leftovers to clean-up and pack away post-dinner.
 If I am left with anything is a few handful of extra peanuts from the bulk section (heck ya for saving money) and that is NEVER a problem!